GuideSalesforceFlowAssignment RulesPrivate Beta

 A lead updates, the matched-account field changes, and suddenly an assignment rule fires, a record-triggered Flow runs, or an owner reassignment lands in a queue nobody expected.
 The matched-account field is not an innocent annotation — it is wired into routing, territory, and account-side automation.

 The risk surface is not which field the matcher touches.
 It is what automation wakes up when that field changes.
-The init-time audit answers that question — it scans Apex, Flow, assignment rules, validation rules, formula fields, and duplicate rules for references before any L2A write decision is locked.
+The discovery-first review answers that question by inspecting Apex, Flow, assignment rules, validation rules, formula fields, and duplicate rules before any L2A write decision is locked.

-Published April 18, 2026 • Gremlin Salesforce L2A is currently in private beta
+Published April 18, 2026 • Discovery-first L2A is currently in private beta

 Short answer